QUESTIONS AND ANSWERS

 Visit the website of the Embassy of Greece in Washington, D.C. for the most current visa information.
 If you need additional information about entry requirements, including visas for employment or study in Greece, you can contact the Embassy of Greece at 2217 Massachusetts Avenue, N.W, Washington, D.C.
 20008, telephone (202) 939-1300, fax (202) 939-1324, email gremb.was@mfa.gr; or any of the Greek Consulates and Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, New York, San Francisco, and Tampa.

-Q ; Is Greece a safe place to sail ?
+Q; Is Greece a safe place to sail?

 Greece is a democracy and part of the European Union since 1980.
-It is a country where human rights are fully protected by the state and the European law.
+It is a country where human rights are fully protected by the state and European law.

 In conclusion, Greece is considered one of the safest and most attractive places to visit and sail.

-Q: How do I book a place ?
+Q: How do I book a place?

 We will send you a booking form that needs to be filled out and returned.
-This is for us to fill out crew lists and for us to complete the charter agreement.
+This is for us to fill out crew lists and complete the charter agreement.
 It also has other information that we need.
 All booking forms are destroyed at the end of the season.
 Confirmation requires a 50% deposit.
 The balance should be paid 30 days prior to the cruise unless it is otherwise agreed.

-Q: What is the cancelation Policy?
+Q: What is the cancellation Policy?

 Please follow this link to the CANCEL POLICY PAGE.

-Q: A comment that we know our sailors get all the time — “Wait a bit. . . you’re going to spend a week on a boat with a bunch of people who you don’t know real well ?”
+Q: A comment that we know our sailors get all the time — “Wait a bit. . . you’re going to spend a week on a boat with a bunch of people who you don’t know really well ?”

 A: A good point!
 But—the actual fact is that 95% of the time, everyone on board gets on just great, and ends up good friends.
 Why?

 1. A very effective self-selection process!
-By definition, anyone who would choose an adventure vacation like this generally is an independent, flexible type, with a sociable nature which enjoys the company of others at close quarters.
+By definition, anyone who would choose an adventure vacation like this generally is an independent, flexible type, with a sociable nature who enjoys the company of others at close quarters.

 2. And just to be quite sure, we go on . . . and on. . . at great length. . . to make sure that everyone who books with us totally understands what life on a sailboat is all about!